Residence assessment for customers claiming Youth Allowance (YA) and/or Tertiary Access Payment (TAP) 106-06020130

 7 |

 Check if the customer is currently the family member of refugee? + Read more ...
-Note: the customer must have been the family member of that person at the time the refugee first arrived in Australia.
-However, if the family member is now an Australian citizen, they are no longer considered to be a refugee (they are a former refugee) and the customer can be covered by this exemption provision.
+Note: the customer must also have been the family member of that person at the time the refugee first arrived in Australia.
+If the family member is now an Australian citizen, they are no longer considered to be a refugee (they are a former refugee) but the customer can still be covered by this exemption provision.
 Is the customer currently the family member of a refugee or former refugee?

 |